 The Agency shall be notified immediately if damage and/or repair to the test equipment or a spot check device has occurred.
-Re-calibration of the test equipment or spot-check devices by an independent calibration laboratory may be required by the Agency.

-TABLE 8 - TEST EQUIPMENT SPOT-CHECK FREQUENCY WHILE IN
+Note: Re-calibration of the test equipment or spot-check devices by an independent calibration laboratory may be required by the Agency.

-PRODUCTION
+TABLE 8 - TEST EQUIPMENT SPOT-CHECK FREQUENCY WHILE IN PRODUCTION

 Equipment Minimum Spot-Check Frequency

 Bending Test Equipment At least once a week

 Tension Test Equipment At least once a week

-Other Test Equipment As per manufacturer's specifications, the Quality Control Manual and/or SPS 1.
+Other Test Equipment As per manufacturer's specifications, the Quality Control Manual, or this Standard, whichever period is more frequent.